Your Mind is Literally Uniquely You

 I’ve grieved Jim’s death and come to peace with it.

-There were still reactions that popped up in everyday situations—small things that didn’t match the current moment, but still showed up anyway.
+But that didn’t mean all the patterns disappeared.
+There were still reactions that popped up in everyday life—small things that didn’t match the current moment but still showed up anyway.

-But they weren’t useful anymore, and I set about retraining my unconscious mind to what works better for me.
+But they weren’t useful anymore—and once I saw them, I could retrain my unconscious mind to something that works better for me now.

+That’s how the unconscious works.
 It doesn’t check for relevance.
-It just runs the program it installed from past learnings.
+It just runs the programs it installed from past learning.

-Healing—and really, change work in general—has many layers to it.
+Healing—and really, change work in general—has layers.

+Not from willpower, but from awareness.
 You can’t strong-arm your way out of patterns that live in the unconscious.

-But because you finally stopped ignoring the part of you that’s been quietly trying to get your attention.
+Not because you’ve “figured it all out,” but because you finally stopped ignoring the part of you that’s been quietly trying to get your attention.

 You Don’t Have to Untangle It Alone

-To help you see what’s going on beneath the surface, with curiosity and without judgment or pressure.
+That’s why I do the work I do - to help you see what’s going on beneath the surface, with curiosity and without judgment or pressure.

 And when you’re ready to dig in, I’m here.